-Episode one of Peaky Blinders season five is set on Oct.
+Episode one of Peaky Blinders season five was set on Oct.
 29, 1929, around the time the real-life Mosley was the chancellor of the Duchy of Lancaster, a private estate owned by Her Majesty the Queen.
 He was previously the MP for Smethwick, situated on the opposite side of Birmingham from the Shelby family's stomping ground of Small Heath.
 Peaky Blinders creator Steven Knight told The Guardian, "Given that we ended the last series with Tommy Shelby getting elected as a Labour politician, it seemed inevitable that he would come into contact with Mosley – and interesting to consider what both men might have in common as well as what marks them apart."

 As chancellor of the Duchy of Lancaster, Mosley was tasked with finding ways to solve the unemployment crisis caused by the Wall Street Crash, but his proposals were continuously rejected, leading him to resign.
-Once Mosley left the Labour party, he formed the New Party, before starting up the British Union of Fascists (BUF) in 1932, "blending his economic programme with explicit anti-Semitism".
+Once Mosley left the Labour party, he formed the New Party, before starting up the British Union of Fascists (BUF) in 1932, "blending his economic programme with explicit anti-Semitism."
 His party gained momentum rapidly, and with his army of violent street fighters (known as the "Blackshirts"), and close ties to Hitler and Mussolini, Mosley was seen as a major threat by authorities.